What is SNAC?

 Jennifer Kleven is a life-long Las Vegan who is committed to expanding access to arts and culture for under-resourced communities in Las Vegas.
 Her love of art and community was honed during her time at the University of Nevada Las Vegas where she received her BFA in Art and a BA in Art History.
 Upon completing her degrees in 2009, she opened Kleven Contemporary gallery in the now closed Emergency Arts building on Fremont Street, where she exhibited local, national and international artists who received great praise for their innovative work.

-She is a Creative West (previously WESTAF) Leader of Color, past president of the Nevada Museums Association and currently serves on the Las Vegas Arts Commission.
+Kleven is a Creative West (previously WESTAF) Leader of Color, past president of the Nevada Museums Association and currently serves on the Las Vegas Arts Commission.
 She is a practicing visual artist, active independent curator and grant reviewer for Nevada Arts Council, National Endowment for the Arts and Creative West.
-In her free time, she enjoys tending to her plants, gardening, exploring the desert Southwest and spending time with her cats and husband.

 -